austinthecoder/widgets-app/README.md

 # Widgets

-This is an experiment in separating domain objects from the ORM.
+This is an experiment in the separation of domain objects from the persistence layer (ORM).

 ## Inspiration